Blair1233/Class24/1-Lesson-Plans/10-Cryptography/2/LessonPlan.md

 ### Instructor Notes

 - Today's lesson includes an optional activity: 06.
 Optimizing with Asymmetric Public Keys Activity.

-  - If class falls on a saturday, you will have time to complete the activity.

-  - If class is not on a Saturday, distribute the file and tell students that it is an optional activity that they can do on their own time and then review during office hours if needed.
+  -  Distribute the file and encourage students that it is an optional activity that they can do on their own time and then review during office hours if needed.

 - During 08.
 Applying Public Key Cryptography with GPG, there is a demonstration that depicts two different individuals completing public key encryption.
 It is recommended to have two virtual machines open in order to simulate two individuals: one VM representing Tim and one VM representing Julie.